Bill Carmody

 “He’s a force of nature: a strategic thinker, a problem solver and hired-gun trial lawyer extraordinaire.”

-He is routinely included in Benchmark’s Top 100 Trial Lawyers.
-According to Benchmark, Carmody is a “universally recognized and nationally hired” trial lawyer, and here is how his peers describe him:
+Bill is routinely included in Benchmark’s Top 100 Trial Lawyers.
+In 2021, ‘22, and ‘23, Benchmark placed him on its shortlist – of five to six lawyers –for National Trial Lawyer of the Year.
+According to Benchmark, Carmody is a “universally recognized and nationally hired” trial lawyer, and here’s how his peers describe him:

 “When you hire him, your metric should not just be ‘How much do I want to win?’ but more ‘How much can I afford to lose?’
 If the answer is ‘I can’t,’ you should hire Bill.”